Loyola University Chicago

 Is the institution willing to sponsor a candidate for a visa?

-Loyola University Chicago (LUC), College of Arts and Sciences, Department of Classical Studies invites applications for a full-time, tenure-track position at the rank of Assistant Professor of Classical Studies with a specialty in Greek poetry beginning academic year 2016-2017.
-The Department of Classical Studies offers undergraduate majors in Classical Civilization, Greek, and Latin, and a Post-Baccalaureate Certificate, and contributes to the training of graduate students in Philosophy, Theology, History and English (Medieval Studies) in the ancient languages.
+Loyola University Chicago (LUC), College of Arts and Sciences, Department of Classical Studies invites applications for a full-time tenure-track position at the rank of Assistant Professor and specialty area in Greek and Roman law for academic year 2020-2021.
+The Department of Classical Studies offers undergraduate majors in Classical Civilization, Greek, and Latin, and a Post-Baccalaureate Certificate, and contributes to the training of graduate students in the humanities in the ancient languages.
 For information about the department, please visit http://www.luc.edu/classicalstudies/index.shtml.

-Competitive candidates will be specialists in Greek poetry with solid general expertise.
-The successful candidate will have a Ph.D. in Classics in hand at the time of appointment.
-Teaching responsibilities will include courses in ancient Greek and Classical Civilization.
-Candidates for the position must clearly demonstrate the potential for excellence in research and teaching and have a record of (or clear potential for) distinguished scholarship, grant-funded research, and student mentorship.
+The candidate will have a Ph.D. in Classics with solid general expertise.
+Candidates for the position must clearly demonstrate the potential for excellence in teaching and research, and have a record of (or clear potential for) distinguished scholarship, grant-funded research, and student mentorship.
 Experience conducting research and teaching in the area of ancient Greek or Roman law is desirable.
 The candidate should be willing to support the mission of LUC and the goals of a Jesuit Catholic Education.